 The goal of Computer Vision is that a machine can understand the world and provide information to automate tasks based on this data.
 New machine learning technologies, most prominently Deep Learning, brought significant breakthroughs to the field of image recognition, making AI vision robust and useful for mission-critical business applications.

-Compared to traditional Machine Vision, Deep Learning does not require special imaging cameras and is able to provide accurate results with almost any digital camera or even webcam.
+Compared to traditional Machine Vision, Deep Learning does not require special imaging cameras and can provide accurate results with almost any digital camera or even webcam.
 Hence, smart city applications of computer vision often include already installed network cameras (IP cameras or CCTV cameras) to provide the input for real-time video analytics with AI models.

 Edge Computer Vision

 The latest trend, Edge AI, moves machine learning from the cloud to multiple connected edge devices (physical computers) connected to cameras and processes the data on-device (Edge Intelligence).
-This approach is based on Edge Computing in connection with the Internet of Things (IoT) to manage multiple remote devices.
+This approach is based on Edge Computing in connection with the Internet of Things (IoT) devices for remote management.

 Edge AI helps to overcome the limitations of the cloud and enables high-performing, robust, real-time, and private computer vision applications – making it possible to use Computer Vision at scale in the real world.